EgeKutay/Egetify/App_Project_Prompt_Template.md

 ## 7. What I need from you

-> - Start off with porject folder structure where front-end and backend seperated as folders.
+> - Start off with project folder structure where front-end and backend seperated as folders.
 > - Build each feature one by one.
 > - use clear file names and comments.
 > - Give me working code I can run and simulate anroid app locally
 > - Cache search results and metadata in PostgreSQL to minimize YouTube API calls (10,000 unit daily limit)
-> - User stories I provided must be tested by BDD and all test must pass
+> - User stories I provided must be tested by BDD and all tests must pass
 > - Give me commands to run in read me file in for powershell.
 > - I already created repo for the project, create front-end and backend-folder to implement features